-Games Room and Soft Play
+Darwin Forest Games Room and Soft Play

-There’s an Activity Den that has a soft play room for under 5s (free for park guests), a games room and a pool room.
+There’s an Activity Den that has a soft play area for under 5s (free for park guests), a games room and a pool room.
 The soft play was pretty quiet each time we went in (twice during our stay) and our son made the most of the ball pit and a few minutes playing at driving in the games room!

 My husband and Step Dad went up to play pool and while they absolutely loved the room and the tables, they did complain that the cues were all a bit worn and difficult to use.